This Heart (Gene Redding song)

-"This Heart" is a song written and originally recorded by Gene Redding in 1974.
+"This Heart" is a song originally recorded by Gene Redding in 1974.
 The song was written by the songwriting team of Dennis Lambert and Brian Potter.

 "This Heart" was released as a single during the spring of the year, and became a hit in the United States (#24) and Canada (#28).
 The song also was a U.S. R&B hit.